KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ISS-Map by khassel](https://gitlab.com/khassel/MMM-ISS-Map)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ISY by shbatm](https://github.com/shbatm/MMM-ISY)